Reminding immigrants of our great expectations

 I say make them all sign it or go back, it's absolutely correct that admission is a privilege and not foregone conclusion .

-Ohhhhhhhhhh, I dunno
+Ohhhhhhhhhh, I dunno8O

 I think most immigrants internalize our values really fast.
 Specially the part about "assistance" and education, and opportunity.

-However, if you happen to see a woman buried up to her neck, surrounded by people with rocks, you might want to intervene......just a thought.
-Obviously, something might have slipped through the Canadian values net.
+However, if you happen to see a woman buried up to her neck, surrounded by people with rocks, you might want to intervene......just a thought.;-) Obviously, something might have slipped through the Canadian values net.

 Yah, makem sign the ****ing card or whatever.